 A 10 minutes bus ride from the Gruyeres Cheese factory will get you to the village of Gruyeres.
 The Gruyeres village sits in a picturesque location and several historical buildings including the Gruyeres Castle.
 You can take a tour of the medieval castle of Gruyeres and explore the history of the region.
 The village square is surrounded by restaurants where you try some Gruyeres special cheese delicacies like Fondue and Raclette.
 HR Giger Museum and the Tibet Museum are two unique museums located in the Gruyeres Village which should definitely not miss.

 Montreux is a beautiful resort town set in a picturesque along the shores of Lake Geneva.
 The Lake promenade decorated with flower beds, sculptures, and Belle Epoque buildings is great for a stroll taking in the views of the Lake and the Alps.
 Chillon castle, one of the top landmarks in Switzerland is some 10 minutes bus ride from the Montreux train station.
 The tour of the castle walks through 1000 years of history through recreated halls and prison rooms.
-The castle is located in a picturesque setting on the shores of Lake Geneva with a stunning backdrop of snow-capped Alps and is popularly known as the ‘fairytale Castle of Switzerland’.
+The castle is located in a picturesque setting on the shores of Lake Geneva with a stunning backdrop of the snow-capped Alps and is popularly known as the ‘fairytale Castle of Switzerland’.

 Montreux is also home to some of the popular festivals – The world-famous Montreux Jazz Festival held in the month of June-July draws hundreds of thousands of visitors every year.
-Also, the International Balloon Festival held in Alpine village of Chateau d’Oex is a popular festival that attracts participants from all over the world.
+Also, the International Balloon Festival held in the Alpine village of Chateau d’Oex is a popular festival that attracts participants from all over the world.
 The village of Chateau d’Oex is an hours bus ride from Montreux City.

 The Golden Pass trains which run between Montreux and Lucerne and chugs past the breathtaking landscapes and small villages of Switzerland start from Montreux City.